We’re working with housing associations and finance bodies on the International Financial Reporting Standard and the Housing SORP.

-The development of the housing SORP is overseen by a representative group, the SORP Working Party, which is facilitated by the Federation.
-The SORP Working Party follows the FRC‘s code of practice for the production and issuing of SORPs.
+The development of the housing SORP is overseen by a representative group, the SORP Working Party, which is facilitated by the NHF.
+The SORP Working Party follows the FRC‘s policy on developing SORPs.

 This guidance provides housing associations with relevant advice on accounting considerations arising from costs related to the Grenfell tragedy.